jsmapr1/coffee_orders/README.md

 # coffee_orders

-A Clojure library designed to ... well, that part is up to you.
+A project to play around with clojure

 ## Usage

-FIXME
+Probably by no one.
+Just trying to figure this out.

 ## License